shurik179/personal-robotics-motor-controller/docs/index.rst

 This guide contains documentation for a dual channel driver for DC motors.
-This driver was created by group of robotics enthusiasts from Personal Robotics discord server, who needed a dual channel motor driver supportign closed loop motor control but were not ready to pay $70 and more fo existing commercial realizations.
+This driver was created by group of robotics enthusiasts from Personal Robotics discord server, who needed a dual channel motor driver supporting closed loop motor control but were not ready to pay $70 and more for existing commercial realizations.

 Key properties of this controller are as follows: